 Patients with sleep apnea are not seeing otolaryngologists to consider surgery

-The December 2012 issue of Otolaryngology—Head and Neck Surgery included an article (and a podcast soon to be uploaded) in the latter category that examined the epidemiology of office visits related to obstructive sleep apnea in the United States.
+The December 2012 issue of Otolaryngology—Head and Neck Surgery included an article (and a podcast now uploaded) in the latter category that examined the epidemiology of office visits related to obstructive sleep apnea in the United States.
 In 2008-2009, there were an estimated 4.1 million office visits annually in the United States related to obstructive sleep apnea.
 Of these, about 10% were to otolaryngologist—head and neck surgeons (aka ear, nose, and throat doctors).
 This study is important because this 10% figure is lower than one would expect, given that surgeons are able to diagnose, initiate treatment (whether or not Board-certified in sleep medicine), and discuss potential surgical options.

 What otolaryngologists do for snoring and sleep apnea